A friendly guide for curious explorers

 It started with wonder.

 Picture people tens of thousands of years ago, around a fire under an enormous sky.
-They saw the sun rise without fail, watched seasons turn, felt storms shake the earth β€” and felt small and curious all at once.
+They saw the sun rise without fail, watched the seasons turn, felt storms shake the earth β€” and felt small and curious all at once.
 When someone they loved died, they sensed it couldn't just be the end.

 Try it β€” a living map